 Then I used wood glue to attach the moulding directly to the prints.

-Once I finished gluing all four pieces of moulding I used a pneumatic stapler for added stability and put once staple in each corner (forgot to photograph).
+Once I finished gluing all four pieces of moulding, I used a pneumatic stapler for added stability and put one staple in each corner (I forgot to photograph).

 Choose your hanging hardware.